bcmyguest/reading-list/README.md

 - Talking to Strangers: What We Should Know About the People We Don’t Know by Malcolm Gladwell
     - Almost like the alignment problem between different humans.
 This is a really fun one.
+- Atomic Habits by James Clear
+- Good Economics for Hard Times by Abhijit V. Banerjee and Esther Duflo
+-